Perilipin-5: Deficiency

 When LDs are lost due to a deficiency in PLIN5, FAs are not sequestered as TAG in LD and therefore larger amounts of FAs are oxidized in the mitochondria leading to an excess generation of reactive oxygen species (ROS).
 Medium and high concentrations of ROS can induce apoptosis and eventually cause necrosis through oxidative stress.
 PLIN deficiency also reduces superoxide dismutase (SOD) activity.
 Furthermore, deficiency in PLIN5 initiates excessive phosforilation of PI3K/Akt which contributes to ischemia-reperfusion injury aggravation.

 PLIN5-knockout diabetic mice might avoid excess accumulation of lipotoxic molecules such as DAG and ceramide, a common problem among diabetic patients.
 The built up of DAG and ceramide disrupts several signaling pathways, including PKC pathway.

 However, in humans, the association is not clear and the packaging of TAG into lipid droplets may be of critical importance in determining whether the accumulation of excess lipids exert a toxic effect on the myocardium.

 It was found that a deficiency in Plin5 reduces mitochondrial oxidative capacity in mouses.
 Mitochondria from hearts suffering from a Plin5 deficiency had a membrana whose fatty acyl composition was altered, and its depolarization was compromised.

 It was also discovered in mice that, if a whole body deficiency of Plin5 was to happen, cardiac lipid droplet formation ability would be reduced, increasing fatty acid oxidations and promoting cardiac dysfunction.
 This, however, could be prevented by anti-oxidative therapy.

-Atherosclerosis

-Deficiency in PLIN5 increases monocytes which are critical participants in the inflammation process.
-Because inflammation is essential to atherosclerosis, a deficiency in PLIN5 increases atherosclerosis risk.